jsicot/idref2zotero/README.md

 # idref2zotero
-Retrieving references from idref then pushing them into a zotera library
+Retrieving references from idref then pushing them into a zotero library